 By the end of the study:

 - Fat levels in the liver and pancreas dropped

 - Pancreatic functioning was restored to normal with regards to glucose sensitivity and insulin secretion.

 - Average weight loss was 33 lbs (15.3 kg), which represented about 15% of initial bodyweight.

 Four weeks after the study ended, average weight gain was about 6.6 lbs (3.1 kg), but normal liver and pancreas functioning continued for 7 out of the 11 participants in the low-calorie group of the study.
 These participants effectively reversed their type 2 diabetes status.

 Here’s a video overview:

-Back in 2011, I reported this research on Latest in Paleo.
-At the time, the researchers were hesitant to recommend their diet, noting the small sample size and other weaknesses of the study.
+Back in 2011, the researchers were hesitant to recommend their diet, noting the small sample size and other weaknesses of the study.
 Reasonably, they wanted to see further randomized controlled trials and more long-term follow-up, before recommending the diet.